8 Thermodynamic Potentials

 \[\begin{equation} \begin{aligned} dH(S,P,\{n_i\}) = \sum_i\mu_i dn_i \quad \text{if} \quad dS=dP=0, \\ dA(T,V,\{n_i\}) = \sum_i\mu_i dn_i \quad \text{if} \quad dT=dV=0, \\ dG(T,P,\{n_i\}) = \sum_i\mu_i dn_i \quad \text{if} \quad dT=dP=0. \end{aligned} \tag{8.10} \end{equation}\]

-The latter two cases are particularly interesting since most of chemistry happens at either constant volume,38 or constant pressure.39 Since \(dS=0\) is not a requirement for both free energies to describe chemical changes, we can apply either of them to study non-isentropic processes.
+The latter two cases are particularly interesting since most of chemistry happens at either constant volume,38 or constant pressure.39 Since \(dS=0\) is not a requirement for both energies to describe chemical changes, we can apply either of them to study non-isentropic processes.
 If a process is not isentropic, it either increases the entropy of the universe, or it decreases it.
 Therefore—according to the second law—it is either spontaneous or not.
-Using this concept in conjunction with Clausius theorem, we can devise new criteria for inferring the spontaneity of a process that depends exclusively on the free energies.
+Using this concept in conjunction with Clausius theorem, we can devise new criteria for inferring the spontaneity of a process that depends exclusively on the potentials.

 Recalling Clausius theorem: